Theophila Gwatkin: Life

 She married Robert Lovell Gwatkin in 1780.
 As a wedding gift Sir Joshua gave a portrait of her which he had started painting in 1776.
 She then became commonly known as Mrs. Gwatkin.
 They had ten children, seven daughters and three sons.

+She may have sat for the painting The Age of Innocence, an oil-on-canvas painting by Sir Joshua, created in either 1785 or 1788.
+The painting became a favourite of the public and, according to Martin Postle, “the commercial face of childhood”.

 Her mother wrote Devonshire Dialogue which had circulated privately, in whole and in extract, before her mother died in 1794.
 Gwatkin’s nephew, James Fredrick Palmer, combined some of his grandmother’s dialogues alongside his own glossary and published it in 1837.

-In 1839 Gwatkin compiled all of her mother’s dialogues and added a preface, footnote glosses and a dictionary of dialect terms.
+In 1839, she compiled all of her mother’s dialogues and added a preface, footnote glosses and a dictionary of dialect terms.
 This, Gwatkin’s, complete version, A Devonshire Dialogue, credits the appended glossary, for the most part, to the late Rev. John Phillips who had died a decade earlier.
 She died on 4 July 1848, aged 91, while visiting her daughter, at Ideford Rectory, Devonshire.